 The uses of laminate wood and its types

 Laminate wood is a most popular kind of timber product.
 It is used on floors and furniture, including table tops.
 There are various styles, including wood grains and foil colours.
-We at Theo’s Timber cover two brands: the Fundamentals range by Formica; and the Altofina range of laminate woods.
+At Theo’s Timber, we cover two brands: the Fundamentals range by Formica; and the Altofina range of laminate woods.

 If you visit their website, Altofina has a wealth of colours and wood grain effects.
 They have plain colours, wood effects, metallic foils, and abstract pattern foils.
 With metallic foils, aluminium, gold, pewter, and steel effect are part of their catalogue.
 Abstract effects echo stonework patterns, as well as linen styles.